KMVQ-FM: Transition to CHR

-During the late summer and early fall of 2008, KMVQ evolved towards a Rhythmic-leaning Top 40 format with occasional classic rhythmic songs carried over from the previous format, becoming the first mainstream top 40 station for San Francisco in six years since KZQZ flipped to country in 2002.
-As a result, KMVQ became musically similar to CBS Radio's other newly launched top 40 stations in Houston, Los Angeles, New York City and Detroit.
+During the late summer and early fall of 2008, KMVQ evolved to a Rhythmic-leaning Top 40 format with occasional classic rhythmic songs carried over from the previous format.
+It became the first mainstream top 40 station for San Francisco in six years since KZQZ flipped to country in 2002.
+As a result, KMVQ became musically similar to CBS Radio's other newly launched Top 40 stations in Houston, Los Angeles, New York City and Detroit.
 To fill the void, Clear Channel's KISQ shifted from urban AC to rhythmic AC.

-In early 2009, KMVQ added many former DJ's from KYLD, including St. John and Strawberry to its weekday lineup.
-Later that year, on November 12, KMVQ added Fernando and Greg in the Morning as the station's new morning show, replacing Baltazar and Maria.
+In early 2009, KMVQ added many former DJ's from KYLD, including St. John and Strawberry, to its weekday lineup.
+Later that year, on November 12, KMVQ added "Fernando and Greg in the Morning" as the station's new morning show, replacing "Baltazar and Maria".
 The pair are the first openly gay duo to host a morning broadcast on American commercial radio.
 Before moving to KMVQ, the show was initially established on KNGY.

 99.7 NOW

-In mid-2010, KMVQ changed its logo to match the "AMP Radio" stations in Los Angeles (KAMP-FM) and Detroit (WDZH).
+In mid-2010, KMVQ changed its logo to match the CBS-owned "AMP Radio" stations in Los Angeles (KAMP-FM) and Detroit (WDZH).
 The station began using the slogan "All The Hits!"
 On December 31, 2010, the station re-branded as "99-7 Now" to match the CBS owned WNOW-FM (92-3 Now) in New York City.

 On February 2, 2017, CBS Radio announced that it would merge with Entercom.
 To comply with FCC ownership limits, it was announced that KMVQ, Entercom's KBLX, KOIT, and KUFX, and a cluster in Sacramento, would be divested.
-Under a local marketing agreement, Bonneville assumed operations of the stations following the completion of the merger on November 17.
-On August 3, 2018, Bonneville announced that it would acquire all of the divested Entercom stations it had been operating for $141 million; the sale was completed on September 21, 2018.
+Under a local marketing agreement (LMA), Bonneville assumed operations of the stations following the completion of the merger on November 17.

+On August 3, 2018, Bonneville announced that it would acquire all of the divested Entercom stations it had been operating for $141 million.
+The sale was completed on September 21, 2018.

-In 2020, KMVQ, along with the other Bonneville stations, moved their studios from the SoMa district in San Francisco into a newly built studio along Junipero Serra Boulevard in Daly City.
+In 2020, KMVQ, along with the other Bay Area Bonneville stations, moved their studios from the SoMa district in San Francisco to a newly built studio along Junipero Serra Boulevard in Daly City.

+On October 7, 2025, Connoisseur Media announced it would acquire Bonneville's San Francisco cluster for an undisclosed amount.